 The deciding factor between the two is your OS preference.
-For example, if you already own an iPhone or Mac, it is better to get an iPad Pro.
-The same goes for any Microsoft Windows product obviously.
+For example, if you already own an iPhone or Mac, it is better to get an iPad Air.
+It’ll fit right in with your other UX equipment.
+The same goes for any Microsoft Windows product, obviously.

 The great thing about these two tablets is that they both have pencil support.
 You can get the Apple Pencil for the iPad and the Surface Pen for the Surface Pro tablet.
-They also support external bluetooth keyboards if you require one.
+They also support external Bluetooth keyboards if you require one.

+But what else do you need as a UX designer?
 Start with our guide on which laptop is best for UX design.